-Before you read this post, full disclosure, I am not a career or job finding expert.
-I am not going to promise you that you’ll get a job through CL.
-I am just a regular guy that has found a couple of jobs using Craigslist.
+I am not going to promise you that you will find a job using Craigslist.
+I am just a regular guy that has found a couple of jobs using the site, so I am going to give you my real world and honest advice.
 With that said, here is my experience.

 Generic Emails are Easy to Detect

 It was so easy for me to spot the generic emails and resumes that people would send.
 They probably didn’t even read the post.
 They just send out mass emails with a resume fishing for responses to whatever new ads are posted on CL.
 I don’t recommend sending canned, generic responses to ads.
 Since it was so easy to spot them, I wouldn’t even read past the first line or two of their emails.
 And I wouldn’t even open their resumes because I assumed they were lazy and just sitting at home spamming the job section.
 Not a person we would want to hire.

 An odd thing I noticed is that people would send their resumes from inappropriate email addresses.
 I would get resumes from addresses like email@example.com or firstname.lastname@example.org (those are not real email addresses, I hope, but you get the idea).
 Send your stuff from an email address that is more professional (i.e. email@example.com) if you want to be taken seriously.

 Another odd thing I would see is people basically asking for a favor.
 “My mom said I need to learn responsibility, so I would like to work for your company.”
 Or, “I was recently laid off, so I would really like to work for your company”.
 Employers know Craigslist is free for job seekers to use and it attracts tons of traffic, but don’t be so casual.
 Write a professional cover letter.
 There are plenty of resources online that can show you how to create one.
 And definitely don’t make it seem like the employer should do you a favor by hiring you.

 Now, my experience using Craigslist to find a job.